‘Arrow’ Recap: Arrow Takes On Gun Control — But Why Wasn’t Felicity Involved?

 ‘Arrow’ — Photos

 The episode is heavy on plot.
 Oliver is put into action by Adrian to get the shooter after he convinces the wounded man to honor his wife’s wishes and stay in the hospital.
-Curtis and Rene getting into a gun control debate in the lair, Curtis vehemently for stricter gun control and Rene staunchly on the side of gun rights.
+Curtis and Rene get into a gun control debate in the lair, where Curtis vehemently petitions for stricter gun control as Rene staunchly defends gun rights.
 But, Felicity puts an abrupt end to their argument.
 Which, as I’ve seen a number of people on the interwebs point out, is a wee bit strange for someone who was nearly killed and paralyzed by a heinous gun attack only one year prior.
 To all of you: I wholeheartedly agree.
 Don’t worry, we’ll get back to this.

-After some light torture Oliver does to a man who they think has ties to the shooter, in addition to being shot at by Vigilante, back at the lair, Felicity finally finds out shooters name he’s apparently a, “nobody.”
-She then elaborates that the shooter’s family was killed in a mall shooting 16 months ago and the team realizes this is a revenge killing.
+After some light torture Oliver does to a man who they think has ties to the shooter, he is also shot at by Vigilante.
+Meanwhile, back at the lair, Felicity finally finds out shooters name he’s apparently a, “nobody.”
+She then elaborates that the gunman’s family was killed in a mall shooting 16 months ago and the team realizes this is a revenge killing.

 On the mask-less side of things, Thea reminds Oliver that the media is not-so-patiently waiting for the mayor to give a statement on the shooting.
 He gives an unconvincing one, and gets countless questions on gun control that he realizes he can’t really answer.
 He is even asked his personal opinion on the matter and he actually tells the press that it’s, “complicated.”